High Probability Complexity Bounds for Adaptive Step Search Based on Stochastic Oracles

-First we bound $\P(B)$. {For each $k$, since $\E[e_k]$ and $\E[e_k^+]$ are both bounded above by $\epsilon_f$, we know that Here, the first inequality is because $r$ is non-decreasing in the second component, and the second inequality is by Jensen's inequality since $r$ is concave in its second component.
-Therefore, using the (one-sided) Bernstein's inequality gives for any $s \geq 0$:}
+First we bound $\P(B)$. {For each $k$, since $\E[E_k]$ and $\E[E_k^+]$ are both bounded above by $\epsilon_f^\prime$, we know that Here, the first inequality is because $r$ is non-decreasing in the second component, and the second inequality is by Jensen's inequality since $r$ is concave in its second component.
+Therefore, using \Cref{prop:bernstein} gives for any $s \geq 0$:}

 To bound $\P(A)$ we apply the law of total probability again,